zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

     <details>

-    <summary>Click here for command details about validating an existing PassTicket for ACF2.</summary>
+    <summary>Click here for procedure details about validating an existing PassTicket for ACF2.</summary>

-    In your ESM command line interface or other security environment, execute the following commands:
+    In your ESM command line interface or other security environment, perform the following steps:

-     1. Issue a SHOW CLASMAP command in TSO ACF to verify whether or not the APPL resource is defined in the GSO.
-Take note of the 3 character type code associated with APPL.
+     1. Issue a `SHOW CLASMAP` command in TSO ACF to verify if the APPL resource is defined in the GSO.
+Note the 3 character type code associated with APPL.
 If APPL does not appear in the SHOW CLASMAP listing, run the following commands:

         ```acf2
         SET CONTROL(GSO)